MicrosoftDocs/m365copilot-docs/docs/faq.md

 #### What do I need to connect to an API?

-Unlike the low-code solution, where you use Power Platform connector to connect an API, Teams Toolkit lets you build an application package so Copilot can access a REST API without any intermediate layer; all you need to do is include an OpenAPI definition.
-It's important to add detailed descriptions to the OpenAPI definition so Copilot knows how to use the API; simplifying very large or complex API's may be necessary in some cases.
+Unlike the low-code solution that uses a Power Platform connector to connect an API, Teams Toolkit lets you build an application package so Copilot can directly access a REST API without any intermediate layer.
+You just need to include an OpenAPI definition.
+It's important to add detailed descriptions to the OpenAPI definition so Copilot knows how to use the API.
+In some cases, you may need to simplify very large or complex APIs.

 ## Azure AI questions